UKCloud/documentation/articles/portal/ptl-ref-portal-api.md

 ```

 ## My Calls API (Removed)

 > [!IMPORTANT]
-> With the move to the ITSM tool the functionality of my_calls methods
-> is no longer available.
+> With the move to the ITSM tool, the functionality of the `my_calls` methods is no longer available.

 ### GET /api/my_calls

 Returns a complete list of support calls (similar to the MyCalls view in the UKCloud Portal).

 ### GET /api/my_calls/:ticket_id

 Returns a single ticket and its updates and changes.

 ### PUT /api/my_calls/:ticket_id

 Adds a new note to a ticket.

 ### POST /api/my_calls

 Adds a new ticket.

 ### PUT /api/my_calls/:ticket_id/subscribe

 Subscribes a user to a ticket.

 ### PUT /api/my_calls/:ticket_id/unsubscribe

 Unsubscribes a user from a ticket.

 ### PUT /api/my_calls/:ticket_id/reopen

 Reopens a ticket.

 ### PUT /api/my_calls/:ticket_id/change_owner

 Change the owner of a ticket.

 ### PUT /api/my_calls/:ticket_id/cancel

 Cancels a ticket.

 ### PUT /api/my_calls/:ticket_id/close

 Closes a ticket.

 ## GET /api/ping